Nagendra1997/mesibo-documentation/live-demo-web-readme.md

 If you choose not to setup the backend, you can use the Mesibo API backend at `https://app.mesibo.com/conf/api.php` and use the default configuration in [config.js](https://github.com/mesibo/conferencing/blob/master/live-demo/web/mesibo/config.js)

-### Setup requirements
-- mesibo needs a **secure connection**.
-Please ensure you can configured an https server to host the app
-- Camera and Microphone access.
-Please ensure you have  set up  camera and microphone devices  and granted the required permissions in the browser

 # Building a Zoom Like Conferencing app

-You can try the [Mesibo Live Demo(Beta)](https://mesibo.com/livedemo) which is a fully functional, Zoom Like Video Conferencing app and also download the entire source code from [Github](https://github.com/mesibo/conferencing).

 ![Mesibo Room](mesibo-room.png)

 ### Prerequisites

-- We will be using the Mesibo Javascript SDK.
+- The demo app uses the Mesibo Javascript SDK.
 So, install Mesibo Javscript SDK by following the instructions [here](https://mesibo.com/documentation/install/javascript/)
 - Familiar with Mesibo [User and Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis)
-- Familiar with the basic concepts of how Mesibo APIs for streaming and conferencing work.
+- Familiar with the basic concepts Mesibo APIs for streaming and conferencing.
 It is recommended that you first look at the [basic demo](https://github.com/mesibo/conferencing/tree/master/basic-demo) to familiarize yourself with API before diving into live-demo.
-- A basic understanding of HTML/CSS/JS
-- A minimal understanding of Bootstrap
-- Not an absolute need, but a familiarity with Angular would be good to have
-- Note that in this tutorial the word `stream` may refer to both audio or video or both.
-When we say stream we are just talking about some form of media

-Let's get started!
+- A web server with HTTPS and PHP support.
+We assume that your hostname is example.com and the backend is accessible via URL https://example.com/api.php over a **secure connection**
+- Camera and Microphone access.
+Please ensure you have  set up  camera and microphone devices and granted the required permissions in the browser

+You can try the [Mesibo Live Demo(Beta)](https://mesibo.com/livedemo) which is a fully functional, Zoom Like Video Conferencing app and also download the entire source code from [Github](https://github.com/mesibo/conferencing).

-### Basic features for conferecing
+### Basic requirements for conferecing

-We need the following features.
 1. A conference room which people can join
 2. A list of participants and a way to update the list of participants as and when people join or leave the room
 3. View the videos of participants in the group